Discrete quantum groups and their duals: . Discrete quantum groups

+for all $a$. \ssnl ii) As before, we denote by $q_\alpha$ the $\alpha$-component of $q$.
+When $\omega$ is positive, this will be a positive element in $A_\alpha$.
+When $\omega$ is faithful, all these components will be non-zero.
+As they implement $S^2$, they are invertible.
+Then also $q$ has an inverse in $M(A)$. \ebew

+\opm i) There are plenty of traces on $A$, but on each component, the trace is unique up to a scalar.
+This implies that the components $q_\alpha$ of the element $q$ above are all unique up to a scalar.
+That is also a consequence of the fact that these components implement the isomorphisms $S^2$, restricted to the components. \ssnl ii) Any isomorphism of the algebra of $n\times n$-matrix algebra is implemented by an invertible matrix.
+Because here $S^2(a)^*=S^{-2}(a^*)$ it is easy to see that it can be implemented by a self-adjoint matrix.
+That actually we get an implementation by a positive matrix is not automatic but appears to be true in this situation.
+The reason is that already $S$ satisfies $S(a)^*=S\inv(a^*)$. \eopm

-In a similar way we can consider $(\iota\ot\omega)\Delta(h)$.
-It will be a positive invertible element $p\in M(A)$ satisfying $ap=S^{-2}(a)p$ for all $a\in a$. \ssnl It is natural for $S^2$ to be implemented by a self-adjoint invertible element because of the fact that $S^2(a)^*=S^{-2}(a^*)$ for all $a$, but that it can be implemented by a positive invertible elements is not automatic. \ssnl We will see later that $\omega_\alpha(q_\alpha)=1$. \nl \bf The scaling group and the unitary antipode \rm \nl It has been shown in \cite{Ku} that algebraic quantum groups admit an \emph{analytic structure}.
+In a similar way we can consider $p=(\iota\ot\omega)\Delta(h)$ for any trace.
+Now we have $ap=pS^{-2}(a)$ for all $a\in A$.
+Again it will be a positive invertible element $p\in M(A)$ if the trace is positive and faithful.
+Because also $aq\inv=q\inv S^{-2}(a)$ (where $q$ is the element obtained in the previous proposition), we must have that each component $p_\alpha$ of $p$ is a scalar multiple of the corresponding component $q_\alpha$ of $q$. \nl We will now look for the scaling group.
+Recall that algebraic quantum groups admit an \emph{analytic structure}, see \cite{Ku}.
 In particular, there is a one-parameter group $(\tau_t)$ of automorphisms of $A$ with the property that all elements in $A$ are analytic.
 It is characterized by the fact that $S^2=\tau_{-i}$.
-This is called the \emph{scaling group}.
-There is also a \emph{unitary antipode} $R$ such that $S=R\tau_{-\frac{i}2}$.
-This is thought of as the \emph{polar decomposition of the antipode}.
-These results are also found in \cite{Ku-VD} and in the more recent survey paper \cite{VD-part3}.
-The polar decomposition of the antipode is also a feature of the more general locally compact groups, see the references given in the corresponding item in the introduction. \ssnl In the case of a discrete quantum group, we get the following result.
+This is called the \emph{scaling group}. \ssnl In the case of a discrete quantum group, we get the following result.